How to add multiple signatures in Gmail

 Need to set up multiple signatures in Gmail?
-This guide provides step-by-step instructions on how to create multiple signatures, change, delete, or switch between them.
-This is particularly useful if you need distinct signatures for professional, personal, or multi-lingual correspondence.
+This guide provides step-by-step instructions on how to create multiple signatures for different Gmail accounts.
+This is particularly useful if you need distinct signatures for professional, personal, or multi-lingual correspondence, and manage it all from a single inbox.

 Adding a signature in Gmail is a great way to personalize your emails, but sometimes a single signature just isn’t enough.
-Fortunately, Gmail allows you to create multiple email signatures.
-After reading this article, you will be able to use multiple signatures for a more personalized and professional touch.
+Fortunately, Gmail allows you to create multiple signatures not only for your primary address, but for several linked accounts at once.
+After reading this article, you will be able to use multiple signatures with ease!

 Can you have multiple signatures in Gmail?

-Google email allows you to easily create and manage different signatures for various situations within one or several accounts.
+Gmail allows you to create and manage different signatures for various situations within one or several accounts.
 It can be useful for both work and personal emails.
 Here are the key benefits:

 • Firstly, with this feature you can switch automatically between personal and business correspondence, keeping an appropriate tone for the message.
 It doesn’t look good if you sign your official email with “Cheers!” or send your business information to family members.